-Explore Germany from the skies before you take off with View from above.
+Explore Germany from the skies before you take off with View from Above(Opens an external website in a new tab)

 Germany is a European destination that seems to have it all—vibrant cities, a fascinating history, and a storybook-worthy natural landscape.

-Unsurprisingly, most travelers head straight to Berlin, which is quickly becoming one of the most popular city breaks in Europe.
+Unsurprisingly, most travelers on flights to Germany head straight to Berlin, which is quickly becoming one of the most popular city breaks in Europe.
 Twenty-five years after the fall of the Berlin Wall, the reunited capital city buzzes with life.

 The capital is not the only place worth visiting, though, with Munich a strong rival as a favorite German destination.
 The Bavarian capital boasts some incredible cultural sights, from the atmospheric Königsplatz to the Alte Pinakothek, a gallery whose collection of European art dates back to the Middle Ages.